cdown/chrisdown.name/posts/2013-07-05-setting-up-local-github-mirror-with-cgit-git-daemon.md

 ## Setting up cgit

-Replace "chrisdown.name" with the server you will be running git-daemon on.
+Replace "git.chrisdown.name" with the server you will be running git-daemon on.

     apt-get install git build-essential